Need help with booking? Send us a message.

 Before setting off on the Helambu Ama Yangri Trek, it is essential that all trekkers have the right permits and travel insurance.
 This trek passes through the Langtang National Park, which requires a Langtang National Park Entry Permit and a TIMS (Trekkers’ Information Management System) card.
 These permits are mandatory and help manage and protect the trekking regions while also ensuring your safety.
 Asiana Treks and Tours handles the entire permit process on your behalf, making your preparation stress-free.

 Equally important is comprehensive travel insurance.
-While this trek is not extremely high-altitude, it still includes elevations above 3,500 meters (especially at Ama Yangri Peak), which can involve risks like acute mountain sickness, injuries, or unpredictable weather changes.
+While this trek is not at extremely high altitudes, it still includes elevations above 3,500 meters (especially at Ama Yangri Peak), which can pose risks such as acute mountain sickness, injuries, or unpredictable weather.
 We strongly advise that your insurance policy covers high-altitude trekking (above 3,000m), emergency helicopter evacuation, trip cancellations, and medical treatment.
 Without valid insurance, arranging emergency services can be both difficult and costly.

 Quick Points: